 SFGate recently did a photo tribute to the Seals and Seals Stadium.

-News: Lefty O'Doul has been elected and inducted into the The Shrine of Eternals at the Baseball Reliquary.
+Lefty O'Doul was inducted into the The Shrine of Eternals at the Baseball Reliquary in 2013.
 The Baseball Reliquary is a nonprofit, educational organization located in Southern California that is dedicated to fostering an appreciation of American art and culture through the context of baseball history.